Community Development Associate

 Required Language Skills

-Post will be looking for Community Development Associates interested in learning multiple languages as some placements will be in sites and homes where another language is spoken.
-Other languages Community Development Associates may find spoken in their communities include, but are not limited to: Roma, Turkish, Bosnian, and Serbian.
-Those who need support to learn an additional language are able to work with Peace Corps staff on a learning plan.
+Other languages Volunteers may find spoken in their communities and homes include but are not limited to the following: Roma, Turkish, Bosnian, and Serbian.
+Peace Corps Volunteers who need support to learn an additional language are able to work with staff on a learning plan.

-• Winter lasts from November to March with some snowfall and cold temperatures, similar to the mid-Atlantic area of the U.S. Many public buildings are not heated or poorly heated.
-Homes will also likely be colder during winter than in the U.S. Community Development Associates should come prepared with very warm winter clothes and clothes that can be layered.
+• Weather: Winter lasts from November to March with some snowfall and cold temperatures, similar to the mid-Atlantic area of the U.S. Many public buildings are not heated or poorly heated.
+Homes will also likely be colder during winter than in the U.S. Special Educators should come prepared with very warm winter clothes and clothes that can be layered.

-• Community Development Associates should expect to have much less alone time than they may be used to.
-North Macedonia is a collectivist society and those who spend ample time with their host families, neighbors, and colleagues will enjoy a higher level of integration.
+• Social and Cultural Norms: Volunteers should expect to have much less alone time than they may be used to.
+North Macedonia is a collectivist society and Volunteers who spend ample time with their host families, neighbors and colleagues will enjoy a higher level of integration.

-• Community Development Associates should be aware that it is more common to smoke cigarettes indoors and outdoors in North Macedonia than it is in America, and it may be hard to avoid during service.
+o Volunteers should be aware that it is more common to smoke indoors and outdoors in North Macedonia than it is in America, and it may be hard to avoid during service.